 One thing to know when you take your trip to Scotland is there is no such thing as trespassing.
 Everyone has the right to roam along the countryside, including farms.
 The “freedom to roam” is the public’s right to access public or privately owned land for recreation.
 This doesn’t include houses, gardens, or military bases, so don’t go squatting on someone’s porch, but it does allow people to enjoy the land and inland water for their own well being.
 The only stipulation is that you must do so responsibly and safely.

 So, mind the sheep and close the gate!

 Despite what you may see in countless photos and videos (we’re guilty) Scotland has some notorious weather.
 Expect clouds, rain, wind, sideways rain, fog, and the occasional sun.
 If you’re coming to Scotland for a suntan you may want to rebook your flights.
 It’s best you come prepared with at least a rain jacket and waterproof boots.

 Forget the umbrella!
 Wind + Umbrella = Not Good If you want to know more we’ve got a packing post for Scotland!

 There is a serious amount of Scottish pride these days.
-With a rich culture and the Scottish flag flying just about everywhere it’s impossible not to get into the Scotland.
+With a rich culture and the Scottish flag flying just about everywhere it’s impossible not to get into the Scottish mood.

 Forget Fish & Chips

 The Atlantic Ocean supplies a copious amount of amazing seafood to Scotland.
 Fish and chips may a be a classic dish, but there is a lot more to food in Scotland these days than a fried piece of cod.
 Look for amazing smoked salmon, fresh oysters, langoustine, trout, scallops, and even sea urchin.
-We had some amazing meals in Scotland and you can check out the best of our Scottish food here.
+We had some amazing meals on our Scotland trip.
+You can check out the best of our Scottish food here.

 Beware the Midges